 12. Historic Virginia Key Beach Park

-This secluded beach in Miami hits that perfect sweet spot between being a lively tourist destination and a tranquil place to enjoy nature.
+This secluded beach in Miami hits that perfect spot between being a lively tourist destination and a tranquil place to enjoy nature.

 Historic Virginia Key Beach Park is a mile-long beach nestled on lovely Key Biscayne.
 Well-known for its place in Miami’s Black history as the first “colored-only” beach, this historic destination has plenty to offer.